 - The locking or bolting a door in order to contain or prevent a child from leaving.

-The significant distinction between this first category and the others (Holding, Touch and Presence), is that Restraint is defined as the positive application of force with the intention of overpowering a child.
+- The significant distinction between the first category, Restraint, and the others (Holding, Touch and Presence), is that Restraint is defined as the positive application of force with the intention of overpowering a child.
 The intention is to overpower the child, completely restricting the child's mobility.
-The other categories provide the child with varying degrees of freedom and mobility.
+The other categories of Physical Intervention provide the child with varying degrees of freedom and mobility;

-This includes any measure or technique which involves the child being held firmly by one person, so long as the child retains a degree of mobility and can leave if determined enough.
+- Holding: This includes any measure or technique involving the child being held firmly by one person, so long as the child retains a degree of mobility and can leave if determined enough;

-This includes minimum contact in order to lead, guide, usher or block a child; applied in a manner which permits the child quite a lot of freedom and mobility.
+- Touching: This includes minimum contact in order to lead, guide, usher or block a child; applied in a manner which permits the child quite a lot of freedom and mobility;

 3. Who may use Physical Interventions?